i-aki-y/dend-capstone/README.md

 ### Dataset dictionary

-The result dataset are stored in S3 bucket as csv files.
+The resulting datasets are stored in S3 bucket as csv files.
-The `movies.csv`, `rating.csv` and `rating_time.csv` are assumed to use develope recommendation model.
+The `movies.csv`, `rating.csv`, and `rating_time.csv` are assumed to use developing recommendation model.
-The `movie_for_search.csv` is assumed to create search index.
+The `movie_for_search.csv` is assumed to create a search index.

 - movies : Movie dimension table
   - ml_movie_id: movie lens's movie ID